pivotal/docs-tap/workloads/spec-reference.md

   <tr>
     <td><code>dockerfile</code></td>
-    <td>relative path to the Dockerfile file in the build context</td>
+    <td>The relative path to the Dockerfile file in the build context.</td>
     <td><pre>./Dockerfile</pre></td>
   </tr>

   <tr>
     <td><code>docker_build_context</code></td>
-    <td>relative path to the directory where the build context is</td>
+    <td>The relative path to the directory where the build context is.</td>
     <td><pre>.</pre></td>
   </tr>

   <tr>
     <td><code>docker_build_extra_args</code></td>
     <td>
-      List of flags to pass directly to Kaniko,such as providing arguments to a build.
+      List of flags to pass directly to Kaniko, such as providing arguments to a build.
     </td>
     <td><pre>- --build-arg=FOO=BAR</pre></td>
   </tr>